ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 network incidents.
-Multiple alarms, metrics and other information are reported to incident server, and the server must analyze it and find out the correlations of them, if the correlation match the network incident rules, network incident will be identified and reported to the client.
+Multiple alarms, metrics and other information are reported to incident server, and the server must analyze it and find out the correlations of them, if the correlation match the network incident rules, network incident will be identified, and reported to the client.
+If the network incident is repeated for many times, the problem can be raised.
 Service impact analysis will be performed if an indent is identified, and the content of network incident will be updated if impacted network services are detected.